dol-lab/spaces-global-tags/README.md

 **Contributors:** neverything
 **Tags:** multisite, wpmu, taxonomies
 **Requires at least:** 4.5
-**Tested up to:** 5.2.2
+**Tested up to:** 5.3
-**Stable tag:** 0.16.0
+**Stable tag:** 0.17.0
 **License:** GPLv2 or later
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-**WIP:** Do not use in production.
-This plugin explores the possibilities of global tags in a multisite install.
+Adds global tags for posts and comments in a multisite installation.
+Uses the [Multisite Taxonomies](https://github.com/dol-lab/multisite-taxonomies) plugin to create taxonomies.

 ## Description ##

-This plugin relies on the True Multisite Indexer to perform network wide queries.
+This plugin relies on the [Multisite Taxonomies](https://github.com/dol-lab/multisite-taxonomies) plugin to perform network wide queries.
+Adding and managing taxonomies in the network admin.

-It will in the future provide the following:
+Spaces Global Tags creates two new multisite taxonomies.
+Both taxonomies are assigned to the `post` post-type.
+The first one `global_comment_tags` is storing `#tags` made in comments on the post.
+The second one `global_post_tags` allows post authors to create `#tags` while writing posts.

+When using the frontend editor provided by [Spaces](https://kisd.de/en/spaces) it shows an autocompletion for existing tags and allows you to create new ones on the fly.

+Other notable features:

-* Global Tag archive pages
+* Global Tag archive pages `https://example.com/multitaxo/<taxonomy_name>/<tag_slug>`
-* An overview of all tags
+* Global Taxonomy archive pages `https://example.com/multitaxo/<taxonomy_name>/`
-* Allow tagging of in the P2 style aka adding #foo in the post_content.
+* Allow tagging in the P2 style aka adding `#foo` in the `post_content` and `comment_text`.

 ## Installation ##

 Clone it, love it, hate it.

+1. Install the [Multisite Taxonomies](https://github.com/dol-lab/multisite-taxonomies) and network activate it.
+2. Install this plugin and network activate it.
+3. Find the taxonomies in the network admin.

 ## Frequently Asked Questions ##

 ### Does this replace the default tags in a WordPress multisite ###

-No. But it does disable them on posts.
+No. But it does disable them on the `post` object type.

 ### Is there a global search available ###

-No.
+No, not yet.
+It will be integrated with the Spaces search, but for now you will have to click on the tags to reach the archive pages.

+### I found a bug, where can I report it? ###

+Please check if the bug is already mentioned on the Github repository or [create a new issue](https://github.com/dol-lab/spaces-global-tags/issues).

+### Can it do X, could you add Y? ###

+For feature request, please head over to the [Github repository](https://github.com/dol-lab/spaces-global-tags/) and create a feature request or a pull request with your proposed feature.

+We can't guarantee to build or merge your feature request, so consider creating a companion plugin using the filters provided by our plugin.

+### Can I extend or change the behaviour of the plugin? ###

+Certainly, we provide a bunch of useful hooks and so does the [Multisite Taxonomies](https://github.com/dol-lab/multisite-taxonomies) plugin.

+* Filter `spaces_global_tags_archive_template_path`, change the path to the archive page template, default: `plugin_dir_path( __DIR__ ) . templates/template.php`.
+* Action `spaces_global_tags_below_archive_title`, change what is displayed below the archive title, defaults to related tags of the same taxonomy.
+* Filter `spaces_global_tags_post_types`, change the post types using the global taxonomies, defaults to `[ 'post' ]`.
+* Filter `spaces_global_tags_user_roles`, change the roles allowed to create and add tags, defaults to `[ 'administrator', 'editor', 'author' ]`.
+* Filter `spaces_global_tags_user_capabilities`, change the capabilities granted to the mentioned roles, defaults to `[ 'manage_multisite_terms', 'edit_multisite_terms', 'assign_multisite_terms' ]`.
+* Filter `spaces_global_tags_archive_path`, change the default path for the archive pages.
+In the context of spaces it's `/home/` otherwise the main network site.
+* Filter `spaces_global_tags_found_tags`, allows you to change the found tags in a text string (`post_content`, `comment_text`), defaults to array of found tags.
+* Filter `spaces_global_tags_tag_link`, allows you to change the link destination for the tag archive page.

 ## Screenshots ##

 ## Changelog ##

+### 0.17.0 ###
+Updated readme with more useful information
+Fixed a few typos in the code
+Updated inline documentation

 ### 0.16.0 ###
 Added a filter for roles to be allowed managing global tags.